Kraftwerk

 On commercially successful albums such as Autobahn (1974), Trans-Europe Express (1977), The Man-Machine (1978), and Computer World (1981), Kraftwerk developed a self-described "robot pop" style that combined electronic music with pop melodies, sparse arrangements, and repetitive rhythms, while adopting a stylized image including matching suits.
 Following the release of Electric Café (1986), Flür left the group in 1987, followed by Bartos in 1990.
-Founding member Schneider left in 2008.
+The band released Tour de France Soundtracks, its most recent studio and concept album, in 2003.
+Founding member Florian Schneider left in 2008 to pursue solo work until his death in 2020.
+The band, with new members, has continued to tour under the leadership of Ralf Hütter.

 The band's work has influenced a diverse range of artists and many genres of modern music, including synth-pop, hip hop, post-punk, techno, house music, ambient, and club music.
 In 2014, the Recording Academy honoured Kraftwerk with a Grammy Lifetime Achievement Award.
-They later won the Grammy Award for Best Dance/Electronic Album with their live album 3-D The Catalogue (2017) at the 2018 ceremony.
+It later won the Grammy Award for Best Dance/Electronic Album with its live album 3-D The Catalogue (2017) at the 2018 ceremony.
 In 2021, Kraftwerk was inducted into the Rock & Roll Hall of Fame in the early influence category.
-As of 2022, the band continues to tour, with the members' live performances celebrating Kraftwerk's fiftieth anniversary.
+As of 2024, the band continues to tour, with the members' live performances celebrating Kraftwerk's fiftieth anniversary.

 History

-Formation and early years (1969–1973)
+Formation and early years (1970–1973)

 Florian Schneider (flutes, synthesizers, violin) and Ralf Hütter (organ, synthesizers) met as students at the Robert Schumann Hochschule in Düsseldorf in the late 1960s, participating in the German experimental music and art scene of the time, which Melody Maker jokingly dubbed "krautrock".